United States

-The United States has contributed US$24.87 billion to date.
-It contributed US$4.68 billion for the Sixth Replenishment, covering 2020-2022.
-The country announced a commitment of US$6 billion to the Global Fund for the Seventh Replenishment, covering 2023-2025, which was hosted by the U.S. Government in New York City on September 21, 2022.
+The United States has contributed US$34.67 billion to date.
+The country announced a commitment of up to US$6 billion to the Global Fund for the Seventh Replenishment, covering 2023-2025, which was hosted by the U.S. Government.

 The Global Fund works hand-in-hand with the U.S. President’s Emergency Plan for AIDS Relief, the U.S. President’s Malaria Initiative, and the U.S. Agency for International Development’s TB program.
 By working with countries to help prevent, diagnose and treat HIV, TB and malaria, the Global Fund strengthens local health systems.

-Global Fund grants have made countries better prepared to respond to COVID-19.
+Global Fund grants have helped countries to be better prepared to respond to COVID-19.
 Prior to the outbreak, the Global Fund was already the largest multilateral provider of grants to strengthen health security, investing over US$1 billion a year in key components such as community health workers, disease surveillance systems, diagnostic tools, laboratory networks and supply chains.
-Roughly one-third of our funding already contributes to strengthening health systems and pandemic preparedness, guided by our new Strategy, which the U.S. government helped design.
-We have the know-how to use the investments that are essential for progress in the fight against AIDS, TB and malaria to reinforce community capacity and better prepare for future pandemics.
+Roughly one-third of our funding contributes to strengthening health systems and pandemic preparedness.

 U.S. support for the Global Fund is a strategic investment in the American economy.
 The millions of people whose lives have been saved through Global Fund-supported programs live in countries that are critical trade partners to the United States.